MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/protect-against-ransomware-microsoft-365-step3.md

 # Step 3.
 Protect identities

-Increase password security by:
+## Increase password security

-- Using Azure AD Identity Protection to prevent and detect attacks and extend blocking of known weak passwords to on-premises Active Directory
+- Use Azure AD Identity Protection to prevent and detect attacks and extend blocking of known weak passwords to on-premises Active Directory

-- Extending Azure AD Password Protection to on-premises active directory
+- Extend Azure AD Password Protection to on-premises active directory

 Enforce strong multi-factor authentication (MFA) or passwordless logon for all users starting with administrators by using one or more of: